All Episodes

 In your book, you say that this is a plot.

-Everyone's gonna say you're a conspiracy theorist.
+Everyone's going to say you're a conspiracy theorist.

 That it was a real plot to destroy Trump.